mondaychaudhry/Anki-BirdSpecies/README.md

 CONTRIBUTING
 Contributions to the deck are most welcome.
 The easiest thing to do is to open an issue on the GitHub repository to let me know about any mistake you find or suggest any improvement that you may have for the deck.
-If you want to clone the repository yourself, please bear in mind that the main deck file is large, and so requires Git LFS (Git Large File Storage) to access.